quarks-edge/quarks.documentation/docs/quarks/quarks-getting-started.md

 ## Adding the console to your application
 If you want to use the console, you must embed a web server in your application that configures a web application for the console.

-To include the console in your application, your application must include the following class:
+To include the console in your application, your application must use the DevelopmentProvider instead of the DirectProvider.
+You can get the url for the console from the development provider using the getService method as shown in the modified application below:

+  {% highlight java %}

+	import java.util.concurrent.TimeUnit;

+	import quarks.console.server.HttpServer;
+	import quarks.providers.development.DevelopmentProvider;
+	import quarks.topology.TStream;
+	import quarks.topology.Topology;

+	public class TempSensorApplication {
+		public static void main(String[] args) throws Exception {
+		    TempSensor sensor = new TempSensor();
-  DevelopmentTopologyProvider dtp = new DevelopmentTopologyProvider();
+		    DevelopmentProvider dp = new DevelopmentProvider();
-  Topology t = dtp.newTopology("MyTopology");
+		    Topology topology = dp.newTopology();
-  // add oplets to the topology
-  …
+		    TStream<Double> tempReadings = topology.poll(sensor, 1, TimeUnit.MILLISECONDS);
+		    TStream<Double> filteredReadings = tempReadings.filter(reading -> reading < 50 || reading > 80);
+		    filteredReadings.print();

-  // submit the topology
+		    // print the console URL and wait for 10 seconds before submitting the topology System.out.println(dp.getServices().getService(HttpServer.class).getConsoleUrl());
-  dtp.submit(t, Collections.emptyMap());

-  // make a call to getServices, get the HttpServer service,
-  // and call getConsoleUrl() which returns the url the
-  // console is available at System.out.println(dtp.getServices().getService(HttpServer.class).getConsoleUrl());
+		    try {
+		        TimeUnit.SECONDS.sleep(10);
+		    } catch (InterruptedException e) {
+		        //do nothing
+		    }
+		    dp.submit(topology);
+		  }
+	}

+  {% endhighlight %}

 ## Accessing the console